SkwalExe/learn-rust/course/functions/README.md

    return x % 2 == 0
 }
 ```
-> ℹ️ We can specify the return type of a function with the `->`  after the function name and parameters.
+> ℹ️ We **have to** specify the return type of a function with the `->`  after the function name and parameters.

 The `%` operator is called the modulo operator.
 It returns the remainder of an euclidean division.
 So if we have a number `x` and we want to know if it is even, we can use the modulo operator to check if the ramainder of its euclidiand division by 2 is 0.

-We can now use the `is_even` function to print even numbers from 1 to 10:
+We can now use the `isEven` function to print even numbers from 1 to 10:
 ```rust
 fn main() {
     for i in 1..11 {